Geborgen/nordic-souls/FAQ.md

 **A:** Go to your `Game Root` folder, right-click `SkyrimSE.exe`, go to `Properties`, and follow the steps outlined [here](https://raw.githubusercontent.com/Lost-Outpost/resources/main/skyrim-scaling.png).

+## Q: Why is my map purple/missing?

+**A:** You have a plugin loading below the paper map plugin.
+Either reinstall the list to restore the load order, or refer to the [modification guide](https://github.com/Geborgen/nordic-souls/blob/main/MODIFICATIONGUIDE.md) if you've added mods.

 ## Q: How do I change my FOV?

 **A:** first use the FOV console command like normal (`fov x`).
 Then, enter the `Improved Alternate Conversation Camera` MCM.
 There, you can find an FOV slider.
 This sets the FOV you will return to when exiting dialogue, preventing it from resetting.